k3fair/COVID-19-SinglePatch-Model/README.md

 # COVID-19-SinglePatch-model

 Simulation and visualization code for manuscript by Fair, Karatayev, Anand, and Bauch (2021).
-Model of SARS-CoV-2 transmission used to explore how physical factors and human behavior impact the persistence of infectious diseases.
+Model of SARS-CoV-2 transmission used to explore how physical factors, human behavior, and non-pharmaceutical interventions (NPIs) impact the persistence of novel pathogens.

 To run a set of simulations or generate a figure, make all required option selections (detailed within each script) and launch the appropriate script.